zeph-yr/TTSControl/README.md

 ## About
 My 3rd mod, written from scratch :3 If you enjoy this, I appreciate your feedback :) I am still new to modding, code will be released later... a bit shy to publish so early in development.

+And yes, the lobby button is slightly out of place.. because when it's in the right place, its hitbox gets occluded by the game menu KEKW.